How To Get SaaS Startup Funding

 Seed Startup Stage

 The seed stage is commonly seen as the first official equity funding stage, with software and SaaS companies needing to raise between $100,000 and $2 million.
 You need capital to help meet your product development needs, expand your team, and begin turning a profit at this early stage.
+Going for SaaS Open Source as a development method is an option for several company founders.

 Series A - Revenue Generation